Canada Confirms 803 Monkeypox Cases - UrduPoint

 Canada Confirms 803 Monkeypox Cases

-OTTAWA, (UrduPoint / Pakistan Point News - 30th Jul, 2022 ) :The Public Health Agency of Canada confirmed 803 cases of monkeypox in the country as of Friday.
+OTTAWA, (UrduPoint / Pakistan Point News - 31st Jul, 2022 ) --:The Public Health Agency of Canada confirmed 803 cases of monkeypox in the country as of Sunday.

 The health agency said that of the confirmed cases, 367 cases are from Ontario, 359 from Quebec, 61 from British Columbia, 13 from Alberta, two from Saskatchewan and one from the Yukon.